-WPI’s Office of Disability Services (ODS) Ambassador Jared Grier ’19 suffered a devastating spinal cord injury in 2015, at the end of his freshman year.
+WPI’s Office of Accessibility Services (OAS) Ambassador Jared Grier ’19 suffered a devastating spinal cord injury in 2015, at the end of his freshman year.

 For the next year he progressed through multiple surgeries, medical appointments, physical therapy, and a few online courses to return as a sophomore in a motorized wheelchair.
 Grier has gone on to conquer a path to a mechanical engineering degree with fierce grit and determination.